bladeacer/flexcyon/README.md

 I really liked the vibrant colours of the [Halcyon colour scheme](https://halcyon-theme.netlify.app/), and the inky aesthetic of the [Flexoki colour scheme](https://stephango.com/flexoki).
 Hence, I decided to combine the two which started this theme.

+There is also a light mode colour scheme combining [Origami theme's](https://github.com/7368697661/Origami) and Flexoki light's colour schemes.

 ## Screenshots
 ![](./docs/docs/assets/screenshots/showcase1.png)